emperor-limitless/go-synthizer/readme.md

 ## What can we do now?
  - Initialize, With or without libraryConfig.
  - Creating context.
- - Creating generators, For now, Only streaming generator and it still misses some functionality.
+ - Creating generators, StreamingGenerator and bufferGenerator.
+ - Creating Sources, Direct, ScalarPanned, AngularPanned, And Source3D
- - Creating directSources.
+ - Creating Buffers.
- - Editing properties, Although untested and probably contains buggs.
+ - Editing properties.